PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Related Work

 While long-CoT can significantly improve model performance, it introduces excessively more decoding tokens (e.g., $>$32K tokens per request) and large GPU memory overhead.
-As shown in \cref{tab:long-cot-llm-data}, despite employing efficient attention designs, such as Multi-Query Attention (MQA)~\cite{mqa}, Group-Query Attention (GQA)~\cite{gqa}, and Multi-head Latent Attention (MLA)~\cite{mla}, the memory overhead of the KV Cache in long-CoT LLMs remains significantly large, often exceeding the memory footprint of the model weights in real-world scenarios.
-In this case, reducing the memory overhead of the KV Cache is significantly important for large batch sizes and long context requirements.
+As shown in \cref{tab:long-cot-llm-data}, despite employing efficient attention designs, such as Multi-Query Attention (MQA)~\cite{mqa}, Group-Query Attention (GQA)~\cite{gqa}, and Multi-head Latent Attention (MLA)~\cite{mla}, the memory overhead of the KV Cache in long-CoT LLMs remains significantly large, often surpassing that of the model weights.
+Consequently, reducing the memory overhead of the KV Cache is important for large batch sizes and long context requirements.